Go on to

 this show which the Brown Daily Herald described as a “near sellout”,

 was a blues act from the Boston area, the James Montgomery Band.
-Harmonica player James Cotton supposedly sat
+Harmonica player James Cotton sat in on a few

-in on a few songs with the opening band.
+songs with the opening band.
+A tape of

-A tape of Giant's performance exists.
+Giant's performance exists.
+The crowd

-lights had been turned up and half the band’s gear had been torn down.
+turned up and half the band’s gear had been torn down.
 The band’s female tour manager finally had to

 take the stage and politely ask the audience to go home, explaining that the